Dry socket: Symptoms and treatment

 Who is likely to get dry socket?

 Some people may be more likely to get dry socket after having a tooth extracted.
-That includes people who:
+This includes people who:

 - Have poor oral hygiene